How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Related Work

-\paragraph{General Concentration Results.} Finally, we briefly review relevant concentration results.
-The pioneering work of \citet{yu1994rates} provides concentration inequalities for dependent processes with a total variation condition, opening up a fruitful line of research, see \eg \citet{kontorovich2008concentration,mohri2008rademacher,mohri2010stability,maurer2023generalization,abeles2025generalization} and, for related coupling techniques, see \citep{chazottes2007concentration,paulin2015concentration}, as well as references therein.
-Though these frameworks can handle non-linear functions of dependent sequences, they require boundedness assumptions that are not suitable for our setting.
-Another line of work has studied so-called functional dependence conditions \citep{wu2005nonlinear,wu2011asymptotic} and provided concentration inequalities for sums of stationary dependent sequences \citep{liu2013probability}.
-However, our ICL setting requires concentration inequalities for more general function classes and non-stationary sequences, which to the best of our knowledge are not available in the literature.
-Concerning heavy-tailed concentration bounds, we refer to the recent frameworks of \citet{bakhshizadeh2023sharp,li2024concentrationB,li2024algorithmic,li2024concentrationB} which provide concentration inequalities for non-linear functions of independent heavy-tailed random variables and which we extend to the dependent setting.
+\para{General Concentration.} The pioneering work of \citet{yu1994rates} provides concentration inequalities for dependent processes under mixing-type conditions, opening up a fruitful line of research; see, e.g., \citet{kontorovich2008concentration,mohri2008rademacher,mohri2010stability,maurer2023generalization,abeles2025generalization}, and for related coupling techniques \citet{chazottes2007concentration,paulin2015concentration}.
+While these frameworks can handle general dependent sequences, they typically rely on sub-Gaussian-type assumptions that are incompatible with the heavy-tailed task priors considered here.
+Another line of work derives concentration for sums of stationary dependent sequences \citep{wu2005nonlinear,wu2011asymptotic,liu2013probability}.
+In contrast, our ICL analysis requires concentration for more general function classes and for non-stationary dependence along the context; we are not aware of existing results that simultaneously accommodate these requirements together with heavy tails.
+For heavy-tailed concentration in the independent case, the recent frameworks of \citet{bakhshizadeh2023sharp,li2024concentrationB,li2024algorithmic}, provide concentration for non-linear functions of i.i.d.~heavy-tailed random variables.
+Our framework extends this line by handling non-linear functions of dependent heavy-tailed sequences, which underpins our generalization guarantees.